 Scientific experiments all have variation in how they are performed.
 These small variations affect the possible conclusions that experimental data provide.
 When researchers attempt to compare data within domains and across domains, these experimental variations accumulate until the ability to conclude across experimental results becomes untenable.
 These variations I refer to as metadata leakage - small pieces of missing information in the experimental design.
 In fields like biology, this problem is core to data interpretability.

 Take for example a biological assay measuring protein expression.
 Variables such as cell passage number, serum batch variations, incubation timing differences, and slight temperature fluctuations are rarely reported with precision in methods sections.
 Each unreported variable introduces a potential confounding factor.
+This is one reason why standardized quality control metrics for genomics data are essential - without consistent QC standards, metadata leakage compounds at every stage of analysis.

 As these experiments are replicated across laboratories, the unknown variables multiply.
 Laboratory A might maintain cells at exactly 37.0°C, while Laboratory B's incubator fluctuates between 36.8-37.2°C. Neither lab reports these specifics, creating invisible variation in the resulting data.
 When meta-analyses attempt to synthesize findings from dozens or hundreds of studies, these hidden variables create interpretability drift.